Video-Oasis: Rethinking Evaluation of Video Understanding: Reproduction Results

 \section{Reproduction Results}

 Various methods are evaluated using Video-Oasis or under the video-native challenge setting.
-To ensure experimental reliability, we provide a validation comparing official benchmark scores with our reproduced results.
-For Video-LLM models, we fix the frame sampling protocol to a maximum of 128 frames at 1 FPS for consistency across models.
+To ensure experimental reliability, we provide a validation by comparing official benchmark scores with our reproduced results.
+For Video-LLMs, we fix the frame sampling protocol to a maximum of 128 frames at 1 fps for consistency across models.
 Although this differs from the official benchmark settings~\cite{eagle25,qwem3_vl,longvilar1}, which typically use more frames (\eg 512 or 2048 frames), the reproduced results remain within a reasonable margin of the reported scores.
-For agentic methods, we replace the reasoning models used in VideoTree~\cite{videotree} and VideoTool~\cite{videotool} with a more recent model, GPT5-mini~\cite{gpt5}.
-Under this setting, the reproduced results achieve performance comparable to or higher than the reported results.
+For agentic methods, we replace the reasoning models used in VideoTree~\cite{videotree} and STAR~\cite{videotool} with a more recent model, GPT-5-mini~\cite{gpt5}.
+Under this setting, the reproduced results achieve performance comparable to or higher than the reported results, as shown in \Cref{tab:reproduce}.